homer0/projext/documents/projectConfiguration.md

 #### `targets`

-This can be used to specify specific targets that will trigger the feature when builded, otherwise, it will behave the same for all the targets.
+This can be used to specify the targets that will trigger the feature when builded.
+If no target is specified, the feature will be triggered by all the targets.

 ## `version`

-This settings are for the feature that manages your project version:
+These settings are for the feature that manages your project version:

 ```js
 {